ioBroker/ioBroker.vis/README.md

 * (bluefox) The problem with view change on the touch devices fixed

 ### 1.0.5 (2017-11-19)
-* (bluefox) show number of datapoints in every project
+* (bluefox) show number of data points in every project

 ### 1.0.4 (2017-10-22)
 * (bluefox) Add autocomplete for view CSS options